 Making a plan helps you be more committed to the process.
 What you learn from the simple process of working towards your date and how to make it happen… is invaluable!

-Things will come up you would not have thought.
+Things will come up you haven’t thought of.

-Having a deadline exposed me to fears and things that made me uncomfortable.
+Having a deadline exposed me to fears and issues I hadn’t thought of and made me uncomfortable.
 Allowing me to look at them with moderate pressure from a date, and solve them… or make plan shifts.
-Helping me not to become derailed last minute.
+Helping me not to become derailed at the last minute.

 6- Keep your plans of “reinvention” to yourself.